 Karma Kagyu is one of the four main schools of Tibetan Buddhism.
 Due to the uninterrupted transmission of the teachings handed down from master to student, it is called the “Line of Oral Transmission” or “Whispered Transmission Line”.
+The Kagyu origins go back to the 10th century in India and the teachings of the great yogi Tilopa (988-1069), who received four special transmissions of tantric teachings and mastered them.

 The name “Kagyu” is, therefore, an abbreviation of the Tibetan term “four transmission lines”.
 It is assumed that these four secret teachings received by Tilopa were: Sangwa Dupa Tantra and Illusory Body Practice passed by Nagarjuna; Lucid Dreaming Practice (Dream Yoga) passed by Nakpopa, Clear Light Practice passed by Lawapa and Hewajra Tantra and Tumo Practice passed by Khandro Kalpa Zangmo.
 Tilopa passed teachings to Naropa, who combined them into a system of meditation called the “Six Yogas of Naropa”.
 It became the core of the Kagyu teachings.
 Naropa transmitted his knowledge to Marpa, called the Great Translator, believed to be the one who brought Buddha’s teachings from India to Tibet and spread them.